timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 **Note** - if `rest-app` fails, run the following resolve command and then re-run `mvn install` {: .note }

-We now Generate OSGi™ index with the project dependencies from the top level project directory
+We now generate the required OSGi indexes from the project dependencies.

     mvn bnd-resolver:resolve
 {: .shell }

-And generate the runnable jar from the top level project directory
+And ifinally generate the runnable jar from the top level project directory

     mvn package
 {: .shell }